RobolinkInc/doc-v2/docs/codrone-edu/python/03-Flight-Commands-Movement/16-spiral.md

 ##### Parameters
-**speed**: optional parameter that is the speed the drone will move. integer from 0 - 100. default value is 50.
-**seconds**: optional parameter that is the duration in seconds the drone flies in a downward spiral. default value is 5.
+**speed**: optional parameter that is the speed the drone will move. integer from 0 - 100. default value is 50. <br /> **seconds**: optional parameter that is the duration in seconds the drone flies in a downward spiral. default value is 5. <br />
 **direction**: optional parameter that determines the direction of the spiral.
-1 is right, -1 is left. default value is 1.
+1 is right, -1 is left. default value is 1. <br />

 ##### Returns